hmis-tools/hmis-api-server/INSTALL.md

 To create the schema:
 ---------------------
 Database migrations are performed using [Flyway](http://flywaydb.org/).
+Note: you do not need to install anything for this to work, it is automatically loaded and used by Maven.

 1. Create a local `config/flyway.properties` file with your database connection information